INFO

 History of AutoIntegrate script

 I started my astrophotography hobby with remote telescopes in 2017.
 I almost immediately got PixInsight and started working with FITS files.
 From the start I was happy with the results but also found that there are a lot of repetitive and complex tasks to be done.
 After a few months I even stopped my new hobby for a while.
 When I started astrophotography again after the summer 2018 I realized that there is this wonderful scripting capability in PixInsight.
 So I started developing my script.
 FITS files from remote telescopes were already calibrated so I did some first steps around ImageIntegration.
 This is where the script name comes from.
-Since then I have expanded the script into both directions, from image calibration to post processing.
+Since then I have expanded the script into both image calibration and post processing.

 Credits